 The body treatments – scrub, seaweed wrap, massage, and facial – were not despairingly bad.
 At least not when you overlook the fact that it costs eight hundred dollars.
 There was nothing notable – the body scrub (using Bliss products, btw, I could have done this at home) was just a basic putting-product-on-you rub down, standard seaweed wrap, a lackluster massage with run-of-the-mill oil, and a facial they have the balls to charge SGD180 for without proper extraction.

 Literally, my therapist spent a grand total of three minutes on my nose whiteheads and that was it.
 The opening of pores was done with hot towels slapped on my face.
 (My god, I could have done this at home.)
-I’ve been to heartland facial salons that use more sophisticated pore openers technology than this uppity spa housed in Singapore’s only 6-star hotel.
+I’ve been to heartland facial salons with proper nail salon supplies that use more sophisticated pore openers technology than this uppity spa housed in Singapore’s only 6-star hotel.

 And now, we have arrived at the coup de grâce.
 I was actually really excited about the manicure and pedicure by the award-winning Bastien Gonzalez nail salon housed within Remede – this place has ZERO nail polishes, and claims to be the CURE in maniCURE.
 For some context, a regular mani costs about SGD30-40 at a reputable salon, and this place charges SGD195 for a 60-min pedicure, SGD145 for a 45-min manicure.
 FOR NO COLOUR.
 At all.